Scofield Mine disaster: Aftermath

 Over the next two days many people from the towns of Clear Creek and Scofield worked to remove the bodies and care for the dead and wounded.
 Most of the bodies from Number 4 were burned and mutilated and had to be placed in sacks whereas those killed by gas were loaded into coal carts by the dozen to be hauled out of the mine.
 The bodies were taken to the company boarding house to be cleaned up and dressed.
 They were then taken to the school house, where families anxiously waited to claim their husbands and sons.
 Many of the dead were laid to rest on May 5, 1900, during two large funerals.
 Every family in the town of Scofield was affected.
 The disaster left 107 widows and 268 fatherless children.
 In order to bury all of the dead, 75 caskets had to be imported from Denver, Colorado, because only 125 caskets could be brought in from Salt Lake City.135 graves were dug at the Scofield cemetery, some of which were widened to hold fathers and sons.
 Funeral trains with more than 51 coffins carried the remaining miners home.
 Sixty-one of the dead were Finnish Americans.
-The Luoma family lost 6 sons, 2 grandsons and a son-in-law.
+The elderly Luoma family, who had arrived from Finland just three months earlier, lost six sons and three grandsons; one 18-year-old bride lost her father, both brothers, and husband.

 At the time, the Winter Quarters Mine explosion was the country's worst mining disaster; it now ranks fifth.
 President William McKinley sent a wire, expressing "... my intense sorrow upon learning of the terrible calamity which has occurred at Scofield, and my deep sympathy with the wives, children and friends of the unfortunate victims of the explosion."

 The disaster led to a strike the following year and to calls for better safety in coal mines and better treatment of mine workers.

 One man, one of six Evans brothers working at the mine that day, went through the Abercarn colliery disaster in Wales in 1878, when 268 miners had been killed.
 He reported that "the scenes [at Abercarn] were tame compared with [Scofield]."
 Two of his brothers were killed.
 They were "professional musicians, and natives of Wales.
 They have taken prizes at all musical events in this locality."
 A local writer praised Richard T. Evans as "the sweetest singer in Israel."

 The Pleasant Valley Coal Company discontinued its operations in 1928.
 Other coal mines continue to operate in the area.

 In Scofield, Utah, there is now a memorial for those who died.